 It’s time to take off!

-High school students will hone their problem-solving skills by designing, building, and flying drones in a Star Wars-themed competition created in partnership with Tulsa Tech’s FIRST Robotics Team 2795.
+K-12 students will hone their problem-solving skills by designing, building, and flying drones in a Star Wars-themed competition created in partnership with the Tulsa Drone Racers and Tulsa Tech’s FIRST Robotics Team 2795 Ohm’s Claw.

-The High School Competition will have 2 categories: unmodified and modified.
+The competitions will have 2 categories: unmodified and modified.
 Unmodified will be the Mambo Parrot Drone as it is sold in stores.
-Modified will be this drone with any enhancements, or any other type of drone the students wish to build or purchase.
+Modified will be this drone with any enhancements or any other type of drone the students wish to build or purchase.

 Prepare for the competition using the game manual below.
-Created by Tulsa Tech instructor John White, manual explains scoring, rules, regulations, and expectations.
+Created by Tulsa Tech instructors John White and Charles Young, the manual explains scoring, rules, regulations, and expectations.